regularjs/regular-devtools/README.md

 > Regular Developer Tools is a Chrome Extension that allows real-time inspection of [Regular](http://regularjs.github.io/) components.

-*Regular Developer Tools is still in beta, any feedback is welcome* :clap:
+*Regular Developer Tools v2.0 is under active development, any feedback is welcome* :clap:

 ### Overview